mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 Termination is guaranteed by the fact that correct processes will send their messages logs and their message logs will be correct (no sent message will be missing).
 If this condition does not hold, the algorithm would not be able to identify correctly all the faulty processes that led to a fork.
 However, correct processes have no reason to misbehave or send invalid message logs.

+## Future work

+As some readers might have noticed, the fork accountability problem can be easily solved by simply piggybacking justifications in every single message.
+The reason why this solution has not being taken into consideration is its overhead: the amount of information to store and exchange among processes would be huge and this solution requires several changes to be applied directly to the Tendermint consensus algorithm.

+The proposed asynchronous accountability algorithm only requires including justifications in every PREVOTE message and fewer modifications of the Tendermint protocol than the above one.

+However, this mechanism of including justifications can be implemented in different efficient ways: this project only offers a simple Proof of Concept of a possible high-level accountability solution.
+For example, a possible efficient implementation can implement justifications in the form of signatures: processes can broadcast the justifications before sending a PREVOTE message and receive a signature from other processes as a result of the validation of the justifications sent.

+Future work on this project can focus on finding an efficient implementation of the monitor algorithm given.

 ## Notes

-- As some readers might have noticed, the fork accountability problem can be easily solved by simply piggybacking justifications in every single message.
-However, this solution would be inefficient because it considerably increases the amount of information stored and exchanged by processes.
-The scope of the discussion is to solve the problem efficiently with a minimal amount of changes required on the Tendermint consensus protocol and that is the reason why we do not consider and analyze this possible solution.

-- By excluding the piggybacking solution of the previous point, the fork accountability cannot be solved when the number of faulty proccesses is greater than *2f*: in this case, faulty processes basically control the system and nothing can be done to solve the problem.
+- By excluding the piggybacking solution for every single message, the fork accountability cannot be solved when the number of faulty proccesses is greater than *2f*: in this case, faulty processes basically control the system and nothing can be done to solve the problem.

 - The accountability algorithm is able to also catch other faulty behaviours that did not necessarily lead to a fork - this is a positive side effect of the accountability algorithm described above.

 - The monitor needs to analyze the message logs from the round of the first decision to the round of the second decision.
-Previous message history is not necessary to make the algorithm work.
+However, validators will send their entire message logs because they cannot know when a decision has been taken in the Tendermint consensus algorithm.

 - The accountability algorithm runs for a single instance of consensus (i.e., for a single height).
 However, it can be easily configured to support multiple heights by running the same single-height algorithm on different heights.